graphhopper/graphhopper-ios/README.md

 ## Usage

-You can either add *graphhopper.xcodeproj* to your project and let Xcode compile the library or you can compile it from the Terminal and then add the library and sources to your Xcode project.
+- You can add *graphhopper.xcodeproj* as subproject to your project (see details in Xcode section).
+- Or you can compile it as fat library (libgraphhopper.a) using `make` and add it and necessary interface files to your project.
+Current setup includes Simulator (x86_64) and iPhone 5s and higher (arm64) architectures.
+Not checked on Apple Silicon, although arm64 should cover it (see other details in Terminal section).

 ### Xcode